 We’ve installed quite a few of them for our clients – mostly Asus (1), QNAP (3),and Synology (7).
 However, this search was short work.
 It didn’t take long for me to discover that Synology, which has been the easiest to install is also top rated on nearly every review site we looked at, including the New York Times’ Wirecutter website, PC Magazine online and CNET.
 The list goes on and on with Synology consistently coming in at the top of nearly every list with multiple models.

 The biggest challenge after deciding on Synology was, which model to purchase.
 I had the options of choosing a 4 or 5 bay NAS enclosure.
-With the price of large capacity hard drives dropping nearly monthly, I opted for Synology’s DS416 Slim, a 4 bay NAS Diskstation, a low-profile, space-saving enclosure that will fit right into my Mac Pro Tower’s Metroshelf unit.
+With the price of large capacity hard drives dropping nearly monthly, I opted for Synology’s DS416, a 4 bay NAS Diskstation (now replaced by a newer model, the DS418), that will fit right into my Mac Pro Tower’s Metroshelf unit.

 The Hard Drives

 Next, was to decide on a new set of hard drives.
 My last RAID had 4TB hard drives and was getting full.
 Since a local backup is my first line of defense, I wanted a larger capacity hard drives with an excellent warranty.
 Drives fail, especially when they’re running 24/7.
 And, for the record, I’ve replaced a number of failed drives within that warranty period with no manufacturer problems.
 My final decision was based on Tom’s Hardware review of the Seagate Ironwolf Pro Hard Drives with a 5-year warranty.
 The review was of the 12TB drive, but included positive commentary on 6, 10 and 12TB drives as well.
 I trust Tom’s advice.
 These drives are not a cheap solution, they’re a reliable one.
 That’s the most important consideration.